What is CSR in Business & Why Does it Matter to Employees?

 CSR is a self-regulating business model that helps an organization be a socially responsible company and accountable to itself, its stakeholders, and the public.

 Many terms are used interchangeably with corporate social responsibility.
-CSR initiatives could be named corporate accountability, corporate citizenship, or even sustainability initiatives.
+CSR initiatives could be named corporate accountability, corporate citizenship, or sustainability initiatives.

 What is CSR in business?